gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 There are some good body positioning pointers for slab in there, as well as notes for general climbing process, and for what to do when difficult/long moves require more precision.
 It’s probably a better video for when you gathered a bit of experience already, as it benefits a lot from being able to know the difficulties that these tips address.

+**Bouldering Bobat – Climb Like Louis Parkinson With Three Simple Drills**: [link](https://www.youtube.com/watch?v=bdC-INxsVs0)\
+Louis is joining the Bobats to demonstrate three movement drills you can incorporate into your warmup climbing to improve your awareness of movement and body positioning.
+One of them is the limb elimination drill also seen above in Andrew MacFarlane’s video with Louis on dynamic climbing.

 ## Things & Gear

 Bouldering, especially indoors, doesn’t require as much gear as any other climbing discipline.